SpinWaveGenie/SpinWaveGenie/README.md

 * **Extensible**.
 New interactions can easily be added by inheriting an abstract base class.
 Additional post-processing effects can be added via composition.
 * **Post-processing**.
 Convolute your model calculation with a resolution function and/or integrate each data point over a region in reciprocal space.
 * **Cross-platform**.
 Our continuous integration platforms build on Linux, OS X and Windows.
 A Homebrew formula and RPM package simplify user installation.
-Free.
+* **Free**.
 SpinWaveGenie and all of its dependencies are freely available and open source.

 ## Documenation